simov/simplr-fade/README.md

 ```

 ####onAfterFade
 Raises after the animation of the current item is completed.
-It receives the **index** of the current item.
-You can use this event to start secondary animations within your fader items.
+It receives the current item's **index**.
+Can be used to start secondary animations within the fader items.
 ```js
 $('.fader .item').srFade({
 	onAfterFade: function (index) {